felixlopz/hubrise-test-task/content/apps/just-eat-flyt/en/overview.md

 Just Eat is an online food ordering and delivery service platform for restaurants and convenience stores.
 Customers can order food online or via a mobile app.
 The Just Eat headquarters is based in the United Kingdom, but the company operates in 13 different countries in Europe, Asia, America, and Oceania.

-Just Eat in the UK, Ireland and Canada connects to your HubRise account through Just Eat Flyt Bridge, an app developed by HubRise.
+In the UK, Ireland and Canada, Just Eat connects to your HubRise account through Just Eat Flyt Bridge, an app developed by HubRise.

 ## Available Platforms